Derrick White NBA Playoffs Player Props: Celtics vs. 76ers

 - White's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.

-- Defensively, the 76ers are third in the NBA, conceding 110.9 points per contest.
+- On defense, the 76ers have conceded 110.9 points per contest, which is third-best in the NBA.

-- The 76ers are the second-ranked squad in the NBA, allowing 41.2 rebounds per game.
+- Allowing 41.2 rebounds per game, the 76ers are the second-ranked team in the league.

-- The 76ers are the sixth-ranked team in the NBA, conceding 24.2 assists per game.
+- The 76ers allow 24.2 assists per contest, sixth-ranked in the NBA.

-- The 76ers give up 11.6 made 3-pointers per contest, fifth-ranked in the league.
+- The 76ers are the fifth-ranked team in the league at allowing threes, giving up 11.6 made 3-pointers per game.

 Derrick White vs. the 76ers